Electoral Order of the Guild of Automation and Systems Technology

 1 § Election Declaration

-The board of the guild shall issue an election declaration to the members together with the meeting invitation or otherwise, specifying:
+The guild’s board delivers to members, either together with the meeting invitation or otherwise, an election declaration which specifies:

-- The start time of the candidacy registration period
+- The start time of the candidacy period

-- The end time of the candidacy registration period
+- The end time of the candidacy period

-- The designated election forum (hereinafter referred to as the election forum)
+- The election forum to be used (hereinafter referred to as the election forum)

-- The entire board elected through a direct election, or
+- Either the entire board is elected by direct election, or

-- A board-former, whose proposal must receive the confidence of the meeting
+- A board-former is chosen, whose proposal must enjoy the confidence of the meeting.

 2 § Registering candidacy

-A candidate must register their candidacy through the election forum specified in the election declaration while the candidacy registration period is open or after the opening of the election meeting but before the candidacy period is closed by the meeting’s elected chairperson.
-The candidate must introduce themselves and indicate the positions they are applying for either on the election forum or at the election meeting.
-Depending on the forum, questions may be posed to the candidate while the candidacy registration period is open.
+The applicant introduces themselves and states which positions they are applying for, either in the election forum or at the election meeting.
+Depending on the forum, questions may be posed to the applicant while candidacy is open.

 Applying for Multiple Positions